AmaanSyed110/Youtube-Video-Summarizer/README.md

 # Youtube-Video-Summarizer

 ## Overview
 The **YouTube Video Summarizer** is a Streamlit-based web application that allows users to input a YouTube video link and get a detailed summary of the video's transcript.
 The app uses OpenAI's GPT models (via LangChain) to generate concise and meaningful summaries.
-It also includes a question-answering feature, enabling users to ask specific questions about the video content.
+It also includes a **Key Takeaways** section, providing a bullet-point list of the most important points from the video.

 ## Demo Video